Racal RA5000 "Raptor" Headset

 Note that when powered externally (but not on batteries) the microphone is amplified to an electret-compatible level, but when unpowered the 150 Ω dynamic microphone is directly connected to the pins (directly connected, floating).

-I'm not sure if the device uses dual speakers (on radio, one hear-through), or if the battery powered hear-through is done using clever tricks.
+I'm not sure if the device uses dual speakers (one for radio, one for hear-through), or if the battery powered hear-through+comms mode is done using clever tricks.

 External power seems to be selected when a voltage of at least 11 V or so is applied, though the specification is 13.5-36 V.